ENT778: Power Systems Analysis

 How the module will be delivered

 The module will be delivered in the Autumn semester through a blend of on-campus face-to-face classes (tutorials, feedback sessions), online learning material, and guided study.
-Each week, there will be a face-face 2-hour session with short lectures and examples.
+Each week, there will be a face-face 2-hour session with short lectures and examples and a lab session to develop skills on the use power system analysis software.

-Visits to a local distribution and transmission substation and to the lightning lab will take place between weeks 6-8
+Visits to a local electricity distribution and transmission substation will take place between weeks 6-8 and students will get experience in using a power system simulator between weeks 7-9.

 Skills that will be practised and developed